Faust.js Framework Guide

 While our Node infrastructure will support either time-based or path-based (on-demand) revalidation of the primary Next.js instance, this revalidation will currently not extend to edge cached versions of that path, nor will they apply to all instances of your application if it has scaled beyond a single instance.
 Many customers are using ISR successfully, but it can lead to inconsistencies in certain cases.

 This is under active investigation by our engineering team.
-If you need to perform a clean rebuild of your website, you can use the Clean Rebuild webhook or initiate one through the user portal.
+If you need to perform a clean rebuild of your website, you can use the Clean Rebuild

 Next Image caching with Faust

 By default, Next Image serves up WebP versions of images to browsers that support it, and the AVIF format can also be delivered through configuration.
-While Atlas supports the delivery of both of these formats, Cloudflare does not support the Vary header for paths without a file extension.
+While our Headless Platform supports the delivery of both of these formats, Cloudflare does not support the Vary header for paths without a file extension.
 Because of this, it is possible that if the WebP/AVIF version of a header is cached, that version may be served to browsers that cannot support such formats and could result in broken images for such users.
 The linked GitHub issue has a potential workaround, and we currently have a request in to Cloudflare to support such functionality.

 Edge Runtime/Middleware